PLR Articles and The Self-Employed

-In this piece on PLR articles and the self-employed, we will choose a specific trade, say a carpenter, but the same principles apply equally well to any other trade or profession such as computer engineer, lawyer and even dentist.
+In this piece on PLR articles and the self-employed, we will choose a specific trades-person, say a carpenter, but the same principles apply equally well to any other self-employed tradesman or professional, such as computer engineer, lawyer and even dentist.

 The basic concept is to use PLR articles that you have bought, possibly had written and use them in your advertising campaigns.
 If you have the time, you could write your own articles, but then, technically, you would not be using PLR in your advertising campaigns.